 Remove the pot from the heat and discard the bay leaf.

 Ladle the hot soup into bowls.
-Garnish generously with fresh parsley and grated Parmesan cheese before serving.
+Garnish with fresh parsley and a sprinkle of Parmesan cheese, if using.

 Servings